ibm-cloud-docs/cis/proxy-protocol.md

 Sending proxy information along is dependent on whether TCP or UDP is used.
 For TCP, Range supports adding Proxy Protocol v1, which is the human readable-version supported by Amazon ELB and NGINX.
 For UDP applications, {{site.data.keyword.cis_short_notm}} has developed a custom proxy protocol called Simple Proxy Protocol.

 This feature requires an Enterprise plan.
 If you would like to upgrade, contact your account team.
+For more information, see [Comparing CIS plans](/docs/cis?topic=cis-cis-plan-comparison)
 {: note}

-## Enable proxy protocol v1 for TCP
+## Enabling proxy protocol v1 for TCP
 {: #tcp-proxy-protocol}

-1. Log in to the {{site.data.keyword.cis_short_notm}} dashboard
+1. In the CIS console, navigate to the **Security** section.
-1. Click **Range**.
+1. Select the **Range** tab.
 1. Locate the application that will use the PROXY protocol and click **Configure**.
 1. From the menu, select **PROXY Protocol v1**.